Jehovah's Witnesses and governments: Other cases

 In 2005 the Presiding Judge of the Provincial Court in Ruhengeri, Rwanda ruled that Witnesses should not be imprisoned for refusing to bear arms in civil defense 'night patrols' since they were willing to participate and had participated in other forms of community service.
-297 Witnesses had been imprisoned on such charges in an 8-month period of 2004.
+297 Witnesses had been imprisoned on such charges in an 8-month period in 2004.
 143 of those imprisoned had been severely beaten.